-Buckinghamshire U.K. – WheelPower releases educational videos about adaptive yoga for wheelchair bound patients.
+Buckinghamshire U.K. – WheelPower has released educational videos about adaptive yoga for wheelchair users.

-WheelPower, a UK based organisation helping people with physical impairments, has released videos about adaptive yoga for wheelchair bound patience.
+WheelPower, a UK based organisation helping people with physical impairments, has released videos about adaptive yoga for wheelchair users.

 Adaptive yoga is a type of yoga that teaches the core principles of yoga for people with physical impairments and other special needs.
 It is a gentle and safe type of yoga that makes it accessible to all people, regardless of body style of health conditions.

 WheelPower has released these videos to help wheelchair users do yoga at home during the global pandemic.
 The classes are led by Nina Boswell Brown, the founder of SittingFitYoga.com and a Yoga Vista Academy Chair Yoga Graduate.
-Nina teaches people how to do yoga in a wheelchair in a safe and effective way, with suitable yoga poses for wheelchair-bound patience.
+Nina teaches people how to do yoga in a wheelchair in a safe and effective way, with suitable yoga poses for wheelchair users.

 WheelPower recommends wearing comfortable clothing that lets you move freely when you follow these videos.
 They also recommend finding or creating a suitable yoga space at home.

 In the second video, Nina explains how to use yoga for the back and spine.
 The stretches increase flexibility in the five different directions that the spine can move.
 The site does state that some people may have limited spinal flexibility and fixtures that could make it difficult to do some of this yoga for wheelchair bound patience.

 They state that it is very important to make sure you move in gentle ways and never overextended your body.
 For some people it is also imperative to limit forward movement of the spine, especially for those with herniated or slipped discs.